 I remember growing up in Sacramento, California and being immersed in the underground music scene there.
 There, we thrived on late night heavy metal shows – all made up of teenagers and early 20-somethings, all bopping around holding regular shows in various little underground music venues.
-Every kid had their own “rebellious” style whether trying to look like a punk rocker from the 80’s or an understated “scene kid” wearing nondescript sneakers and plain white t-shirts but with the giveaway facial piercing or artsy tattoo carved into their arm.
+Every kid had their own “rebellious” style whether trying to look like a punk rocker from the 80’s or an understated “scene kid” wearing nondescript sneakers and plain white t-shirts but with the giveaway eyebrow or lip piercing, or colorful artsy tattoo carved into their arm.
 Bands made up fast music with heavy breakdowns and lots of screaming – and the word “mosh pit” was an understatement.
 You would think with all of this rabble-rousing that the scene would also be full of drugs and alcohol.
 And you would then, be shocked at how wrong you were.

 A phenomenon that I was not impressed by at the time, but later on in life look back on it and think, “Wow, that was really interesting…!” – this crowd thrived on a group mentality called “Straight Edge”, or in other words – sober.
 No alcohol, no drugs.
 In fact, drugs and alcohol were almost looked at as “uncool”, and if you did drink, you were kind of not in the club.
 There were “Crews” formed around this way of living and often being a vegan was added to the list of this righteousness.
 Ironically, this lifestyle is a tradition in some ancient faiths during times of fasting – but these kids were doing it all on their own.

 I’ve felt a wave coming back lately of I guess what I would call “cool sobriety”.
 A state of living where you get some kind of trendy social cred for being someone who “doesn’t drink”.
 Of course, thats not why I quit.
 But I would love to see this become a thing.
 Why?
 Because it would save lives, and potentially souls!